Bulgarian political crisis (2021–2026): October 2024 election

 The October election for most major parties saw similar results to the election in June.
 DPS–Peevski came in fourth, while DPS–Dogan came sixth with 7% of the vote.
-For the first time, Morality, Unity, Honour (MECh) also entered the National Assembly, while initially Velichie came within 30 votes of passing the threshold.
+For the first time, Morality, Unity, Honour (MECh) entered the National Assembly, while Velichie came within 30 votes of passing the threshold (before re-counts).
 Following the election, there were struggles to elect a speaker of the Assembly and begin the parliamentary session.
 After 11 voting sessions, on 6 December 2024, Nataliya Kiselova from BSP was elected with the support of GERB, PP–DB, DPS–Dogan and BSP.

 The efforts to form a government were led by GERB, and initially they attempted to form a government with ITN, BSP and DB from PP–DB throughout December 2024.
 In January 2025, negotiations between GERB and DB broke down, though DPS–Dogan agreed to negotiate to support the government.
 Negotiations were successful, and the three-party coalition with support from DPS–Dogan was approved on 16 January.